George Stroumboulopoulos: Hockey Night in Canada and move to Rogers

 On March 10, 2014, Rogers Media, which had acquired exclusive national media rights to the National Hockey League, officially announced that Stroumboulopoulos would serve as the main host of Hockey Night in Canada, beginning in October 2014, replacing Ron MacLean.
 Concurrently, CBC announced the cancellation of George Stroumboulopoulos Tonight after a 10-year run.

 Strombo's role on Hockey Night, which was part of an effort to appeal to younger viewers, received mixed reception.
 Viewers surveyed upon his introduction felt that he was not a "credible" successor to Ron MacLean, In a move which the Toronto Star speculated was meant to help re-gain viewership lost over the first two seasons of the contract (which was also credited to the poor performance of Canadian teams in the 2015–16 season), Sportsnet announced on June 27, 2016, that Stroumboulopoulos had been let go from Rogers, and that Ron MacLean would be reinstated.

 Apple Music

 Starting on August 18, 2020, George Stroumboulopoulos became the host for his new show called STROMBO on the newly created Apple Music Hits radio station on Apple Music's live radio.
 The shows airs Monday to Friday every week at 6:00pm (PST).

 He recently partnered with Apple Books to launch the book club "Strombo's Lit".

 Other works

-Stroumboulopoulos has also hosted a highly regarded documentary series of CBC, "Love, Hate & Propaganda" which was based on examining how propaganda affected and lead to shape crucial events that occur in the 20th century.
+Stroumboulopoulos has also hosted a highly regarded documentary series of CBC, Love, Hate & Propaganda which was based on examining how propaganda affected and lead to shape crucial events that occur in the 20th century.
 The documentary included War on Terror, Second World War, and the Cold War.

-Over the course of his career, George has interviewed multiple sports stars, entertainment icons, and world leaders.
+Over the course of his career, he has interviewed multiple sports stars, entertainment icons, and world leaders.